Story & Content Creation (SCC)

 This module introduces students to key entertainment genres in the television industry.
 It exposes students to the processes behind the conceptualisation, crafting and development of entertainment content such as infotainment, reality shows and game shows.
 Students will also learn fundamentals of story crafting and writing for these content for different target audiences.
 Students will conceptualise and pitch ideas as individuals and work on developing the project in a team.
 Students will also develop creative thinking and teamwork through the hands-on activities and assignments.

 MAD Studio ProjectMore

-The MAD Studio Project aims to build on the interdisciplinary practices taught in PlayLab in order to further develop students’ ability to generate new ideas and contribute to innovations.
+The MAD Studio Project aims to build on the interdisciplinary practices taught in PlayLab in order to further develop students’ ability to understand issues through research, and craft interventions to shape behaviour.
 Students will work in mixed groups and take on complex, real-world industry projects.
-They will draw on the domain knowledge and skills from their own tracks, as well as those of their peers from other tracks, in order to gain a deeper understanding of an issue, and transform them into new knowledge which confronts the challenges of the present world.
-This module is a facilitated time and space for students to explore across the disciplines of creative perspectives, which necessarily includes research and design, problem-solving and communication of ideas.
+They will draw on the domain knowledge and skills from their own tracks, as well as those of their peers from other tracks, in order to gain a deeper understanding of an issue, synthesize their learning and create innovations to meet the challenges.
+This module is a facilitated time and space for students to explore across the disciplines of creative perspectives, including in research and design, problem-solving and communication of ideas.
 The teaching facilitation will also embrace the design inquiry cycle that enables learners to mind shift and lead into a convergence of viewpoints.